Focus on you

 Bus, train or subway to work; ride-share services; parking at or near work

-You elect a dollar amount to be withheld from your pay, and this amount will be loaded onto your Via Benefits account’s debit card.
-You will then pay eligible commuter expenses using your Via Benefits debit card.
+You elect a dollar amount to be withheld from your pay, and this amount will be loaded onto your Via Benefits debit card.
+You'll then pay eligible commuter expenses using your Via Benefits debit card.

 Company contributes